flybywiresim/docs/docs/beginner-guide/landing.md

 **Situation:**

-- Aircraft is in `DES` phase
+- Aircraft is in `DES` phase.
-- Aircraft is setup for flight <10,000ft (`seat belt signs` on, `landing lights` on, etc.)
+- Aircraft is setup for flight <10,000ft (`seat belt signs` on, `landing lights` on, etc.).
 - We are within the IAP (Instrument Approach) and either
-    - at the altitude and speed from the chart (Final Approach Fix altitude and 250 knots if there are no other speed restrictions on the chart)
+    - at the altitude and speed from the chart (Final Approach Fix altitude and 250 knots if there are no other speed restrictions on the chart).
-    - or we are at a heading vector, altitude and speed instructed by ATC
+    - or we are at a heading vector, altitude and speed instructed by ATC.

 At the end of the Instrument Approach (or by ATC vectoring) we will be on a path to the Final Approach Fix and/or a path to intercept the ILS localizer and eventually the ILS glideslope.